ovidiuch/react-testing-examples/8-styled-components/README.md

 ## styled-components with theme

-The component uses [styled-components](https://www.styled-components.com/) and builds its styles based on theme values.
+The component is styled using [styled-components](https://www.styled-components.com/) themes.
 This means the component only works when wrapped inside the `ThemeProvider` context.

-> **Note**: Comparing classes between themes is not a recommended way to test styles!
-Whether or not styles should be tested in any way is debatable.
-This example is merely demonstrates how to set up ThemeProvider in a test.
+> Note that the value of testing style output is unclear.
+The purpose of this test is merely to illustrate how to use ThemeProvider in tests.